MinoMino/minqlx-plugins/README.md

 This is my plugins I have developed for [minqlx](https://github.com/MinoMino/minqlx).
 If you're looking for the QLRace plugins they are [here](https://github.com/QLRace/minqlx-plugins).

-If you have any questions/issues with these plugins, you can contact me(kanzo) on irc at [#minqlbot on Quakenet](http://webchat.quakenet.org/?channels=minqlbot).
+If you have any suggestions or issues/problems with these plugins, you can contact me(kanzo) on irc at [#minqlbot on Quakenet](http://webchat.quakenet.org/?channels=minqlbot).
-Alternatively you can open an issue on this repository.
+Alternatively you can open an [issue](https://github.com/cstewart90/minqlx-plugins/issues) on this repository.

 ## Plugins
 This is a list of plugins and their cvars.
 Set the cvars by passing them as a command line argument or using `server.cfg`